SayedShaun/POS-NER/README.md

 The system consists of a data loader, a model architecture, and a set of utility functions.
 The data loader loads the data from a CSV file into a dataframe and prepares it for training.
 The model architecture is a multi-task model that predicts POS and NER simultaneously.
 The utility functions are used to calculate metrics such as accuracy, precision, recall, and F1-score.

-The system can be used to analyze various languages and identify the part-of-speech and named entity of words in the text.
+The system can be trained and used to analyze various languages and identify the part-of-speech and named entity of words in the text.

 ## Usage
 Install the package first